mirzaakhena/gogen/README.md

 Usecase name will be used as a package name under usecase folder by lowercasing the usecase name.

 `port/inport.go` is an interface with one method that will implement by your usecase.
-The standart method name is a `Handle`.
+The standart method name is a `Execute`.

 `port/outport.go` is an interface which has many method that will be used by your usecase.
 It must not shared to another usecase.